mrathon/idea-pitches/README.md

 # Idea Pitches – MRathon 2019
-Project idea pitches for MRathon 2019
+Project idea pitches for MRathon 2019!

+To suggest an idea, please [open an issue](https://github.com/mrathon/idea-pitches/issues/new/choose) and fill in the template with the recommended details.